codearryaas/swift-rank/.docs/user-guide/creating-templates.md

 When multiple templates match the same page:

-1. Schema Engine combines all matching schemas
+1. Swift Rank combines all matching schemas
 2. Creates a connected schema graph
 3. Each schema gets a unique @id reference
 4. No conflicts - all schemas output together